 Regardless of which narrative we choose to believe, it is clear that ten years after Camp David many difficult complicated issues remain unaddressed.
 In the meantime, Israel has continued to expand its settlement regime across Palestinian territories, which likely means the amount of land from which it is prepared to withdraw has shrunk all the more.
 Under these circumstances, Indyk has little cause to treat the current round of negotiations as pro-forma.

-Albert Einstein once famously remarked that “the definition of insanity is doing the same thing over and over again and expecting different results each time.”
+Albert Einstein has been quoted as observing that “the definition of insanity is doing the same thing over and over again and expecting different results each time.”
 For the past twenty years the peace process has been defined by the same basic – and one-sided – parameters.
 Each time the process has been rebooted, we’ve heard the same kinds of hopeful tropes that Indyk expresses here.
 Each time we’ve been told that we have an unprecedented opportunity for peace.
 Each time we’ve been told that those who criticize the process are the “enemies of hope.”
 But each time, this flawed political process has brought us no further along toward a viable two-state solution.